anb1/enthalpy/README.md

 # enthalpy
+Purpose

 	Calculate enthalpy of a target reaction and set of additional reactions.

 Input